The Law and Society Association honors 21 scholars

 Early in his professional life, Professor Kritzer brought his empirical research strengths to issues that he has continued to examine throughout his career: civil litigation, the work of lawyers, judicial selection and the role of politics in law.
 His award-winning scholarship and writing on judicial selection, including important studies of the elections of state supreme court justices and systematic analyses of other judicial selection approaches, have underscored the ubiquitous and powerful role of politics in determining who will decide legal disputes in the nation’s courts.
 His abundant research has guided so many other sociolegal scholars embarking on empirical study of law.

 This year’s International Prize was awarded to Nicola Lacey of the London School of Economics.
 Professor Lacey transformed the fields of critical criminology and penology and opened up new areas of inquiry and advocacy for reforming criminal justice systems around the globe.
 Her work has advanced sociolegal scholarship in these key areas.
-Professor Lacey has also made significant contributions to feminist legal-thought and has written/co-edited seven books.
+Professor Lacey has also made significant contributions to feminist legal-thought and has written/co-edited 11 books.